 Take the Tokaido Shinkansen to Maibara (just over 2 hours from Tokyo or 20 minutes from Kyoto).
 Then take the Hokuriku Main Line to Nagahama (about 10 minutes).
 The Yanmar Museum is about a 10-minute walk from JR Nagahama station.

 Much more than machinery

 If you're in Japan, you've likely seen the name Yanmar everywhere.
-It's one of Japan's biggest manufacturers of heavy machinery for farming, construction, and leisure.
 To celebrate its 100th anniversary, Yanmar built this hands-on museum in Nagahama, the home town of its founder.

 The Yanmar Museum has activities and experiences on the themes of Yanmar's business areas of Land, City and Sea.
 You can try activities based around Yanmar's core products - diesel engines, tractors, power shovels and pleasure boats.
 After, you can relax and soak your feet in the footbath that uses exhaust heat, and look out over the biotope that recreates the original landscape of Lake Biwa.
 Stroll the second floor corridor to see an exhibition of Yanmar's history.
 And if you get hungry, stop by the restaurant to try fresh rice milled that morning, and cooked to perfection.
 Various other events and workshops are organised in all seasons.